 FAQ: Use the + Add New FAQ button to add FAQs to categories.

 Each FAQ requires a question and an answer, also know as an FAQ pair.
 With each question, you can add additional training phrases, the various ways you anticipate the customers to ask the question.
 We recommend anywhere between 5-10 training phrases for each question.

-You can also set an Interest Area for each FAQ category, so if a customer decides they need additional support by sending in a dialogue, it will go directly to the most relevant team.
+You can also set a Topic for each FAQ category, so if a customer decides they need additional support by sending in a dialogue, it will go directly to the most relevant team.

 Embed Specific Categories: You can embed a specific category or categories of FAQs with an Assistant by clicking on the Embed button at the top left–hand corner.

 Whenever a customer uses the Let’s Talk!
 Assistant, each conversation is logged as a Dialogue within the Let’s Talk!
 System.
 Depending on the Customer’s interaction, the system will bring it in as either closed dialogues, letting you know the inquiry is resolved, or as open, indicating the customer could use some more help.

 - If the customer is happy with the Assistant’s response and rates it helpful, or if they leave the chat session completely, the Dialogue will come in as closed.